JustinasBliujus/kanaji/README.md

 A Flutter project for learning the Japanese alphabet — **Hiragana**, **Katakana**, and **Kanji** — through exploration and flashcards.

+# Project state

+The project is not finished, since kanji page is incomplete, with limited symbols only.
+The data is also stored only locally.

 ## Walkthrough

 The app consists of **three main pages** — one for each writing system.
 On each page, users can browse all characters and tap on them to hear their pronunciation via text-to-speech.